leroy-merlin-br/mongolid/docs/relationships.md

 > **Note:** When using Mongolid models you will need to call the `save()` method after embeding or attaching objects.
 The changes will only persists after you call the 'save()' method.

-The `embed` method will include an `_id` to identify your embeded document and allow the usage of `embed` and `unembed` to update or delete embeded documents:
+The `embed` method will include an `_id` to identify your embedded document and allow the usage of `embed` and `unembed` to update or delete embedded documents:

 ```php
 $commentB->content = "Pretty awesome!";